Dynaxity: Zone 2: dynamic

 Zone 2 is the normal case for most companies: Changing markets, continuous growth, streamlined processes and structures, high efforts in planning, general controllability of the company by means of the so-called "machine model".
 Data- and fact orientation, handbooks, norms and standards shape the working environment as well as task specialization.
 Decisions are usually made centrally and task overlap is avoided.
 Mental and manual work is usually separated, as well as the execution and control of work.
-The environment - and therefore also the customer usually appears as "disturbance variable".
+The environment - and therefore also the customer - usually appears as a "disturbance variable".

 Zone 3: turbulent

 With increasing Dynaxity, the "turbululent zone" 3 is established.
 In principle, the management of systems in zone 3 is possible, but with different methods.
 The "mechanistic" approach fails.
-The system has to be considered as a living system instead, which is dominated by people, their working and living processes as well as their (partly) autonomous decision making on objectives.
+The system has to be considered a living system instead, which is dominated by people, their working and living processes as well as their (partly) autonomous decision-making on objectives.
 Systems in zone 3 have a high momentum, which is reinforced by the pressure of external turbulences from the market.
 They are characterized by strong feedback processes - the solution of a problem often creates multiple new problems.
 High redundancy is another characteristic of those systems.

 Zone 4: chaotic

 The general controllability of systems with high Dynaxity, as it is the case in zone 4, is not given anymore.
-Zone 4 describes those states, where extremely high complexity and dynamics are predominant and the direction of the events cannot be controlled anymore.
+Zone 4 describes those states, in which extremely high complexity and dynamics are predominant and the direction of the events cannot be controlled anymore.
 Typical examples are civil wars, natural disasters, as well as psychotic conditions of people or systems.